Department of Computer Science

 The research basis, interests, and contributions of the group.
 Artist: Solip Park, 2023.

 Being rewarding in and of themselves, autotelic (gr. autos - self, telos - end/goal) behaviours are key to lifelong cognitive development, underlie many forms of play and creativity, and have been linked to human well-being.
-We combine computational modelling, theoretical work and empirical Human-Computer Interaction (HCI) studies to understand, reproduce and foster autotelic behaviour.
-We approach this as an interdisciplinary team, bridging between AI, HCI, and Cognitive Science, as well as various application domains such as Videogames and Design.
-Our research contributes to the development of more adaptive, creative, playful and open-ended AI; aims to foster richer and more meaningful interaction through insights into human-AI goal alignment; and yields artefacts and methods contributing to peoples’ autotelic activities.
-Some examples of our research:
+We combine computational modelling, theoretical work, and empirical Human-Computer Interaction (HCI) studies to understand, reproduce, and foster autotelic behaviour.
+We approach this as an interdisciplinary team, bridging AI, HCI, Cognitive Science, and various application domains such as videogames and design.
+Our research contributes to the development of more adaptive, creative, playful, and open-ended AI; aims to foster richer and more meaningful interaction through insights into human-AI goal alignment; and yields artefacts and methods contributing to peoples' autotelic activities.
+Some examples of our research include:

 • Computational models of intrinsic motivation